Quakers Hill

 The level of general health in Quakers Hill is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Quakers Hill shows superior health outcomes according to AreaSearch's analysis of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions among the general population is low, particularly among older, at-risk cohorts.
+Quakers Hill shows better-than-average health outcomes based on AreaSearch's assessment using mortality rates and chronic condition prevalence data.
+The prevalence of common health conditions among older, at-risk cohorts is low in the general population.

-Private health cover is more prevalent here compared to the average SA2 area, with approximately 54% of the total population (~16,342 people) having it, compared to Greater Sydney's 59.9%.
-The most common medical conditions are asthma and mental health issues, affecting 6.5% and 5.7% of residents respectively.
-Notably, 75.9% of residents claim to be completely free from medical ailments, slightly higher than the 74.6% in Greater Sydney.
-Working-age residents exhibit low chronic condition prevalence.
-The area has a lower proportion of residents aged 65 and over at 12.3% (3,745 people), compared to Greater Sydney's 15.4%.
-However, it ranks below the national average for this age group.
+Private health cover is held by approximately 54% of the total population (~15,352 people), which is higher than the average SA2 area but lower than Greater Sydney's 59.9%.
+Asthma and mental health issues are the most common conditions, affecting 6.5% and 5.7% of residents respectively.
+75.9% of residents report having no medical ailments, compared to 74.6% in Greater Sydney.
+Working-age residents have low chronic condition prevalence.
+The area has a lower proportion of residents aged 65 and over at 12.3% (3,519 people), compared to Greater Sydney's 15.5%.

 Frequently Asked Questions - Health